Microscopic derivation of nonlinear fluctuating hydrodynamics for crystalline solid: Introduction

 In this paper, we derive the nonlinear fluctuating hydrodynamic equation for homogeneous crystalline solids in equilibrium from the Hamiltonian description of a many-particle system in a clear and compact manner.
-Since the microscopic definition of the displacement field used in the previous studies \cite{SzamelErnst1993,Szamel1997,MiserezGangulyHaussmannFuchs2022,MabillardGaspard2021} is not justified beyond the linearized hydrodynamics, we propose an alternative definition of the displacement field that correctly generates the nonlinear hydrodynamics.
-We show that the resulting equation contains the nonlinear coupling terms and is consistent with the phenomenological equation.
-The key ingredients of the derivation are the projection on the coarse-grained fields including the displacement field, the long-wavelength expansion, and the stationarity condition of the Fokker-Planck equation.
+The work in this paper bears a lot of similarities with the previous work \cite{SzamelErnst1993,Szamel1997,MiserezGangulyHaussmannFuchs2022,MabillardGaspard2021,Haussmann2022}.
+The program for the microscopic derivation of the hydrodynamic equation for crystals was initiated by Szamel and his co-workers \cite{SzamelErnst1993,Szamel1997} and further developed recently by Refs. \cite{MiserezGangulyHaussmannFuchs2022,MabillardGaspard2021}.
+While these previous works used the microscopic definition of the displacement field proposed in \cite{SzamelErnst1993}, we show that the definition is not justified beyond the linear response regime.
+In this paper, to take the nonlinear elastic properties into account, we propose an alternative definition of the displacement field that correctly generates nonlinear hydrodynamics.
+By applying the projection operator method to the coarse-grained fields including the displacement field, we obtain the nonlinear fluctuating hydrodynamic equation for crystals.
+While Ref. \cite{Haussmann2022} applied a similar approach for deriving the nonlinear fluctuating hydrodynamics, the consistency with the phenomenological hydrodynamic equation is still unclear.
+We show that our resulting equation contains the nonlinear coupling terms and they are consistent with the phenomenological hydrodynamic equation.
+In parciular, the expression for the momentum current density (\ref{eq:momentumcurrent}), which is shown to be consistent with the phenomenological hydrodynamics, is not found in Ref. \cite{Haussmann2022}.
+Contrary to the previous works for linear hydrodynamics \cite{SzamelErnst1993,Szamel1997,MiserezGangulyHaussmannFuchs2022,MabillardGaspard2021}, our result presents a useful starting point for further analysis of nonlinear phenomena, e.g., the renormalization effect of the transport coefficients \cite{ForsterNelsonStephen1977}.

 The paper is organized as follows.
 In Section \ref{sec:CG} we identify a relevant set of slow variables for crystalline solids and explain the coarse-graining procedure based on the projection operator method.
-The coarse-graining with the time-scale separation provides a formal expression for the nonlinear Langevin equation for hydrodynamic modes.
+Coarse-graining with the time-scale separation provides a formal expression for the nonlinear Langevin equation for hydrodynamic modes.
 In Section \ref{sec:current}, we determine the reversible and irreversible currents using the stationarity condition and the long-wavelength expansion.
-As a result, we obtain the explicit forms of reversible mode coupling terms in terms of thermodynamic quantities and the Green-Kubo formula for the bare transport coefficients.
+As a result, we obtain the explicit forms of reversible-mode coupling terms in terms of thermodynamic quantities and the Green--Kubo formula for the bare transport coefficients.